Find your niche – or discover a new one!

 SWIRL (Sessions With Interdisciplinary Research Linkages) themes are used to curate your experience at AGU Fall Meeting.
 These themes expand scientific horizons by helping attendees make new connections and discuss new developments in related fields of Earth and space science.
 SWIRL themes reveal interdisciplinary solutions through the sharing of research, discoveries, and approaches across disciplines.

 “The past decade has experienced new developments in every field of Earth science and space study through concepts, approaches, and technologies.
-In some cases, the focus is becoming so narrow that getting a new insight from another discipline with its own concepts, approaches, and techniques provides a real added value.… The SWIRL sessions are providing a ‘plus’ to the attendees, introducing them to a series of sessions that could lead to new ideas, proposals, or new way of considering one’s own prospects.”
+In some cases, the focus is becoming so narrow that getting a new insight from another discipline with its own concepts, approaches, and techniques provides a real added value.… The SWIRL sessions provide a ‘plus’ to attendees, introducing them to a series of sessions that could lead to new ideas, proposals, or new way of considering one’s own prospects.”

 -Denis-Didier Rousseau, AGU Fall Meeting Program Committee Chair

-2018 Proposed SWIRL Themes and Descriptions
+2018 SWIRL Themes and Descriptions

 These Union and section sessions are part of AGU’s Centennial Celebration: Transforming Science, Bridging Communities, and Inspiring the Future.
 They showcase past achievements in the Earth and space sciences, highlighting broad societal benefits, and connect these to future questions and challenges.

 The climate system is composed of various components, including the atmosphere, hydrosphere, cryosphere, lithosphere, and the biosphere.
 This topic will highlight the scientific advancements in research dealing with climate variability, climate change and climate change impacts, global to local scales, and paleoclimate reconstructions to future climate projections.